ABOUT US

 A material’s surface can behave (e.g., melt, solidify, form structures, or react) rather differently compared to its bulk.
 This is particularly true when it comes to dynamic liquid metal systems

-INTERMETALLIC WETTING/REACTION
+INTERMETALLIC WETTING

 Ordering